bindaas/ms-es/README.md

 Create Snapshot periodically
 Validations
 	Order name is unique - cross aggregations
-	Order cant be updated is SHipment is created- cross Objects Other ?
+	Order can't be updated is SHipment is created- cross Objects Other ?